-In the MIR Primary program, your child will engage in an enormous variety of activities designed to help them continue their social, emotional, physical, and cognitive growth.
+In the MIR Primary program, students engage in an enormous variety of activities designed to help them continue their social, emotional, physical, and cognitive growth.
 From cooking to cleaning to caring for self and others, your child’s capacity for independence will grow exponentially.
 There is a strong emphasis on grace and courtesy.

-Your child will also do abundant academic work including reading, writing, and math, geography, science, art, singing, music, history, Spanish and more, driven by his or her interests.
-Your child will use beautifully crafted, hands-on materials to learn using their senses.
+Students also do abundant academic work including reading, writing, and math, geography, science, art, singing, music, history, Spanish and more, driven by his or her interests.
+Students use beautifully crafted, hands-on materials to learn using their senses.

-The Primary classroom gives them the freedom to work within clear limits while developing your child’s capacities for focus, concentration, and self-regulation.
+The Primary classroom gives students the freedom to work within clear limits while developing their capacities for focus, concentration, and self-regulation.

 The North American Montessori Center's Teacher Training Blog gives a deeper description of the development of the child at this age and what Maria Montessori called the "sensitive periods" for this age.
 Sensitive periods are windows of opportunity for optimal learning of certain skills, and different sensitive periods reach their height at different ages.